cisco/ChezScheme/IMPLEMENTATION.md

 "root-experr-..." or "patch-..." files when they are needed to generate expexted-error diffs.

+You can run a smaller set of tests using `make partialx` or using `make test-some` directly in your build directory.
 Despite its name, `make allx` does not run all available tests.
-Use `make bullyx` to run a different, more stressfull set of tests.
+Use `make bullyx` or `make test-more` to run a different, more stressfull set of tests.
 The bully tests may cover more configurations than `allx`, so `make patches` after `make bullyx` may pick up additional "patch-..." file changes.